lxqt/lxqt.github.io/_posts/2025-04-17-lxqt-notificationd-2.2.0.md

 layout: post
 title: Release lxqt-notificationd 2.2.0
 slug: lxqt-notificationd-2-2-0
-date: 2025-04-15 0:14
+date: 2025-04-17 0:14
 promoted: true
 categories: release
 ---

-The LXQt team is proud to announce the release of lxqt-notificationd 2.2.0.
+The LXQt team announces the release of lxqt-notificationd 2.2.0.
 The release can be downloaded from [Github](https://github.com/lxqt/lxqt-notificationd/releases).

 Main changes: